splunk/corona_virus/README.md

     1. This is a static analysis of the Coronavirus.
 1. Coronavirus - Timelapse
     1. This is a timelapse of the Coronavirus from the first day it was detected, until the current day.

+## Lookup Table Updating

+There is a scripted input inside of this app that can be enabled.
+It can be found in the GUI by going to Settings > Data Inputs > Scripts and enabling the input "update_git.sh".